-Jean Jacob Schweppe dies in 1821, and in 1834 John Kemp-Welch and William Evill buy J. Schweppe & Co, and extend the product range to include flavoured soda drinks such as "lemonade"
+Jean Jacob Schweppe passed away in 1821.
+In 1834, John Kemp-Welch and William Evill purchased J. Schweppe & Co., expanding the product range to include flavored soda drinks such as lemonade.

-In 1870 Schweppes introduces Tonic Water and Ginger Ale, and Tonic Water soon becomes popular with the british in India, as it contains quinine, used as a perventative measure against malaria.
+In 1870, Schweppes introduced Tonic Water and Ginger Ale.
+Tonic Water soon became popular with the British in India due to its quinine content, which was used as a preventative measure against malaria.

-In 1957 Schweppes Bitter Lemon is launched and in 1978 Schweppes Lemon is launched.
+Schweppes Bitter Lemon was launched in 1957, followed by Schweppes Lemon in 1978.

 Our Contact: